 From all the places we visited on the tour, I had only frequented one previously; but even this provided a new experience as the dishes chosen were things I had never tried before.
 However, Flor dos Congregados was by far my favorite.
 We ate sandes terylene and drank sparkling wine.
 As a sandwich lover, this had it all: slow cooked pork loin topped with flavorful ham on a crunchy roll.
 Pure heaven.
 I’ve been there since and highly suggest a visit for their sandes (sandwiches).

-Finally, while the tour is primarily focused on the food and wine, Andre goes out of his way to make it all encompassing, adding relevant information about Porto’s history, architecture and culture.
+Finally, while the tour is primarily focused on the food and wine of Porto, Andre goes out of his way to make it all encompassing, adding relevant information about Porto’s history, architecture and culture.
 As a now former civil engineer he has a fascination with buildings and cities in general.
 It’s very apparent that he loves the city of Porto and it comes through in the tour as we discover unique places that we might otherwise miss.
 From stopping us as we walk under a otherwise plain looking sidewalk overhang, and having us look up to see a surprise mosaic, to going out of the way to show us several interesting vistas of Porto, the tour was more than just a food experience, it’s love letter to Porto.
-For this reason, I highly recommend you check them out.

 Meet the passionate people crafting old-school Portuguese food deep inside Lisbon’s traditional neighborhoods.
 Visit the traditional hole-in-the-wall bakeries famed for their...Learn More